LewisOrton/ForestPack-XML-Importer-for-Houdini/README.md

 3. Paste the [python_sop.py](./python_sop.py) code into the Python SOP.
 4. Point the `xmlfile` parameter to your Forest Pack XML file.
 5. Cook the node.
 You will get one point per scattered item, with the attributes above.

-> The `finalTM` attribute is stored as a 16-float tuple.
-> You can convert it to a matrix in VEX if you want to instance geometry.

 ---